 Luang Prabang is located on the Mekong River in Northern Laos.

-Bike Riding in Luang Prabang with Teenagers
+Bike Riding in Luang Prabang with teenagers

 The town of Luang Prabang is relatively flat so it is a great place to go bike riding.
 Many of the hotels, hostels and guesthouse have bikes for rent or for free.
 There are plenty of temples around Luang Prabang to explore while you are riding.
 Best time to get out and about is early morning before the traffic and heat pick up.
 You can also ride out to some surrounding villages to see life in Laos.

 If you are out in the heat of the day there are plenty of areas that are shady where you can rest.
 There are also plenty of places where you can get a cold drink on the side of the road or in some little shops dotted around the streets.
+This is one of the best activities in Luang Prabang for families.

 Big Brother Mouse School